Big Brother 16 (American season): Summary

 Following Brittany's eviction, HouseGuests participated in the HoH competition called Country Hits, where each person faced one another in pairs; the winner of each face-off picked the next pair to compete, and the loser was eliminated.
 The last two HouseGuests standing would both become the HOH.
-The object was to determine whether the subject of each song was either a previous HoH, Battle of the Block or Power of Veto competition.
-Frankie became the first HoH after Derrick threw the competition out of respect for Frankie's grandfather passing away.
+The object was to determine whether the subject of each song was either a previous HoH, Battle of the Block, or Power of Veto competition.
+Frankie became the first HoH after Derrick threw the competition out of respect for Frankie's grandfather dying.
 After Zach and Christine (the last two HouseGuests standing) faced off against one another, Zach became the second HoH.
 On Day 36, Zach nominated Nicole and Christine for eviction, and Frankie nominated Jocasta and Victoria for eviction.
 Following the Nomination Ceremony, everyone went to the backyard for the Wedding Cake Take Battle of the Block competition, where Jocasta and Victoria and Nicole and Christine competed for safety.
-Nicole and Christine won the competition, dethroning Zach as Head of Household and left Jocasta and Victoria on the block with Frankie as the official HoH for the week.
+Nicole and Christine won, dethroning Zach as Head of Household and leaving Jocasta and Victoria on the block with Frankie as the official HoH for the week.
 A few days before the veto, Hayden struck a deal with Victoria that if he wins the veto, then he'll use it on her.
 In the Sheriff Deputy Power of Veto competition, the HouseGuests had to rock their hips to make the horse they were seated on gallop.
 Once the horse galloped back and forth sixty times, they would dismount and have 30 seconds to stack gold bars on top of a giant inverted horseshoe.
-If the 30 seconds of allotted time ran out, they would be eliminated, but they could re-enter by agreeing to eat slop.
-Jocasta was the only player who ran out of time, but she took the slop and still lost.
-Hayden won the POV and, with a plan to backdoor Amber in motion, used the veto on Victoria and Frankie put Amber up against Jocasta.
-Just before the Veto meeting ended, Zach expressed his opinions on Amber; mostly on Caleb's crush on Amber such as him giving his blankets to Amber when she didn't get any from anyone else and him eating a pickle (the food that Caleb hates in the world) just to go on a date with her.
-But Amber didn't even say a word; thus making Team America fail their mission for this week.
-On Day 42, Amber was evicted by a unanimous 9–0 vote.
+If the 30 seconds ran out, they would be eliminated, but they could re-enter by agreeing to eat slop.
+Jocasta was the only player who ran out of time, and she took the slop but still lost.
+Hayden won the POV and, with a plan to backdoor Amber in motion, used the veto on Victoria, and Frankie put Amber up against Jocasta.
+Just before the Veto meeting ended, Zach expressed his opinions on Amber; mostly on Caleb's crush on Amber such as him giving his blankets to Amber when she didn't get any from anyone else and him eating a pickle (the food that Caleb hates most) just to go on a date with her.
+But Amber didn't say a word, thus making Team America fail their mission for this week.
+On Day 42, Amber was evicted 9–0.